scottafraser/react-tap-room/README.md

 ## Description

-A React app that uses interactive flashcards for the purposes of studying various programming concepts and vocabulary.
+A React App that is a refactor of an Angular excersice in building out CRUD and structuring components.

 ## Setup on OSX